LandscapeGeoinformatics/qgis-stac-plugin_vsigs/README.md

 However we’re dedicated to maintaining the project.
-For assistance or if you have funding to contribute please reach out to Kartoza ([info@kartoza.com](mailto:info@kartoza.com))** Customization Author : Landscap Geoinfomatics Lab (University of Tartu)
+For assistance or if you have funding to contribute please reach out to Kartoza ([info@kartoza.com](mailto:info@kartoza.com))**

+Customization : Landscap Geoinfomatics Lab (University of Tartu)

 ### Installation (From zip file)